Recycling is our thing at FireFusion Studio

-Here at FireFusion Studio we feel copper is an incredible resource and copper recycling is a worthy process that ensures building a healthy and cleaner environment to live in.
+Here at FireFusion Studio we feel copper, an essential trace element that is necessary for plant and animal health, is an incredible resource and copper recycling is a worthy process that ensures building a healthy and cleaner environment to live in.
 We use about 90% reclaimed and recycled copper for all sculptures, jewelry, panels and home décor items in an effort to ensure environmental protection and improvement of the health of the environment.
 All of our copper is from ethical sources and if can be found "made in the USA".
 Below are local company's we use in our recycling efforts.

 Delia using Recycled Copper for our Electroplating tanks